jmdaemon/shortpath/README.md

 ### API

+- Note: There's a small bug in `resolve_shortpath` where the newly updated shortpath won't be folded after being updated.
 - `expand_shortpath`, `fold_shortpath` are not fallible, which means
     that if there's a bad shortpath, then various bugs *could* occur.
     This isn't so bad but it would be nice to have more readable errors,